 In lieu of a textbook, this course has a reading list, consisting of articles from academic journals.
 The assigned readings appear in the course topics schedule appearing in this syllabus.
-From time to time, the professor may assign additional (or substitute) readings from academic journals, practitioners' journals and the popular press, to illustrate and expand upon the scheduled topics.
+From time to time, the professor may assign additional (or substitute) readings from academic journals, practitioners' journals, and the popular press, to illustrate and expand upon the scheduled topics.
 Class sessions will be devoted to appraising, integrating, and-most of all-critiquing the assigned readings.

 The links for these articles are on the OWL course webpage (select "Course Readings" from menu on left-hand side, which will take you to the Ares course readings website (UWO libraries).
-You are responsible for downloading (and printing, or saving the pdf on your laptop) and reading ALL the articles listed in the course outline.
+The OWL site for all sections of this course for the Winter 2024 semester is MOS 4423G 001 FW23.
+You are responsible for downloading (and printing and/or saving the pdf on your laptop) and reading ALL the articles listed in the course outline.
 Articles must be read prior to class.